gchevrot/gchevrot.github.com/content/pages/about.rst

 between molecular simulation and experiments.
 I really enjoy molecular simulations as a virtual microscope of life and I hope I will still be around when we will be able to simulate the whole machinery of cells!
-In daily life, my work includes application of existing packages like Gromacs, NAMD, MMTK, nMoldyn ... but also the development of new codes (especially with python at the moment) for analysis, storage problems (HDF5) or web development (Django).
+In my daily life, my work includes application of existing packages like Gromacs, NAMD, MMTK, nMoldyn ... but also the development of new codes (especially with python at the moment) for analysis, storage problems (HDF5) or web development (Django).